BlackbitDevs/skeleton/README.md

 ## Docker

-You can also use Docker to setup a new Pimcore Installation.
+You can also use Docker to set up a new Pimcore Installation.
 You don't need to have a PHP environment with composer installed.

-### Prerequisits
+### Prerequisites

 * Your user must be allowed to run docker commands (directly or via sudo).
 * You must have docker-compose installed.